 Segesta & Erice

 Visit the temple and theater in Segesta and the medieval town of Erice on this private tour.
-The medieval settlements of Erice and Segesta rank among the top sites in western Sicily.
-Enjoy uninterrupted views in Erice and along the Gulf of Castellammare on a round-trip travel from your Palermo hotel included.
+The medieval settlements of Erice and the archeological area in Segesta rank among the top sites in western Sicily.
+Enjoy uninterrupted views in Erice and along the Gulf of Castellammare on a round-trip travel from your hotel.

 Segesta according to the traditional legend had a Trojan origin.
 It is located on the isolated hill called Barbaro and washed by the river Crimiso, nearby Calatafimi.
 The well preserved temple was built in the late 5th century BC. – A visit to Segesta, which has inspired generations of travelers and artists, is an experience you cannot miss.
 Visit the site with your guide, and uncover thousands of years of Sicilian history regarding the Temple and Theatre in Segesta.

 Pick up at your hotel by your private Guide Driver.
 Next board a Premium Mercedes Minivan and start a drive (1h15min) following the west coast.
 Admire the beautiful Gulf of Castellammare and the hilly wine producing area “Bianco d’Alcamo”.

 In SEGESTA follow your Guide on a private guided tour exclusive to your party.
 Where necessary tickets will be purchased to minimize waiting time.
 Enjoy the Greek temple and the theatre.
 Both are from the 5th Century and are embedded within a wonderful countryside.

 The Medieval Town on the Hill